Best Massage Gun Brands of 2023 – These Brands You Can Rely On

 Key Facts

 Bob Schrupp and Brad Heineck made a name for their brand on YouTube with their educational channel.
-They have launched a number of products, including massage guns, that they sell primarily on Amazon.
+They have launched several products, including massage guns, that they sell primarily on Amazon.

-Their devices are known for being quiet and somewhat decent, but their latest D6 Pro Theragun-like massage gun has been of one of the best we’ve seen in a while.
+Their devices are known for being quiet and somewhat decent, but their latest Bob And Brad D6 Pro (a Theragun-like massage gun) and the new-for-2024 Air 2 Mini massager have been some of the best we’ve seen in a while.

-We also liked their mini Q2 model, as well as the X6 Pro and T2.
+We also liked their Bob And Brad Q2 mini massage gun model, as well as the X6 Pro and T2.

 Hyperice